altgans/altgans.github.io/src/posts/markdown-one-sentence-per-line.md

 I wanted a function that splits markdown into one sentence per line, to support with academic writing and better diff'ing in `git`.

-Note: Vibe-coded -- I pasted here the explanation from Grok and ChatGPT.
+Note: Vibe-coded -- I pasted here the explanation from the LLM.
 See the full code at the bottom.